kapilpaul/bKash-woocommerce/readme.txt

 == Installation ==

 1. After activate the plugin you need to go to Woocommerce settings for payments.
 Here you can see bKash as a payment method.
 Enable this and open settings for this payment method.
+2. Here you will see a link to go to the settings.
+(Or you may go to the bKash Settings from left menu).
-2. Collect your USERNAME, PASSWORD, APP_KEY, APP_SECRET from bKash.
+3. Collect your USERNAME, PASSWORD, APP_KEY, APP_SECRET from bKash.
 Place this in here and you are able to collect your payment.

-** NB: Please note that this plugin requires jQuery 3.3.1 .
-Otherwise bKash script does not work with WordPress default jQuery.
-So called the jQuery 3.3.1 in checkout only. **

 == Frequently Asked Questions ==